togakangaroo/thee/README.md

 # About `thee`

 `thee` is written as part of the [New Orleans Open Source Hackathon](http://opensourcenola.org/).
-The original name was `thus` but a [`thus` library already exists](https://www.npmjs.com/package/thus) that does the exact opposite.
+The original name was Thus but a [Thus library that does the exact opposite already exists](https://www.npmjs.com/package/thus).
 Boo on Thus!.
 The name was suggested by [Gant Laborde](http://www.iconoclastlabs.com/) who is a judge.
 Hi Gant!